Visit our San Francisco Showroom

 WHAT IS THE DIFFERENCE BETWEEN A ROSE CUT AND DOUBLE CUT DIAMOND?

-A Double Cut is a variety of taller version of a traditional rose cut diamond with more facets.
+A Double Cut is a taller version of a traditional rose cut diamond with more facets.

 WHEN DID THEY STOP USING ROSE CUT DIAMONDS?